-s.
-162 Part 10 - Biosecurity Certification, Auditing and Accreditation issue, or purport to issue, a biosecurity (a) certificate or purported biosecurity certificate that is false or misleading in a material particular; or alter or amend a biosecurity certificate, (b) or purported biosecurity certificate, so as to make the certificate false or misleading in a material particular.
-Penalty: In the case of - a body corporate, a fine not (a) exceeding 2 500 penalty units; or individual, a fine not (b) an exceeding 500 penalty units.
-For the purposes of this section, a certificate is (2)false or misleading in a material particular if it - includes information that is false or (a) misleading in a material particular; or (b) omits material information.
-False representations 162.
-A person must not falsely represent that a biosecurity certificate has been issued in respect of any matter.
+- (a) issue, or purport to issue, a biosecurity certificate or purported biosecurity certificate that is false or misleading in a material particular; or - (b) alter or amend a biosecurity certificate, or purported biosecurity certificate, so as to make the certificate false or misleading in a material particular.

+- (a) a body corporate, a fine not exceeding 2 500 penalty units; or - (b) an individual, a fine not exceeding 500 penalty units. - (2) For the purposes of this section, a certificate is false or misleading in a material particular if it - (a) includes information that is false or misleading in a material particular; or - (b) omits material information.